Transfer case: Divorced/independent

 A divorced or independent transfer case is completely separate from the transmission.
 It is located further down the driveline than a married transfer case and connected to the transmission output shaft by a short driveshaft.
 Independent transfer cases are used on very long wheelbase vehicles, such as commercial trucks or military trucks.
 This setup is also optimal for modified 4x4 because it's easier to change engine and transmissions, preserving the original 4WD system.

 Transfer case shift type

-M.S.O.F.
+Manual shift on-the-fly

-Manual Shift On-the-Fly transfer cases have a selector lever on the driver's side floor transmission hump and may also have either two sealed automatic front axle locking hubs or two manual front axle hub selectors of "LOCK" and "UNLOCK" or "FREE".
+Manual shift on-the-fly (MSOF) transfer cases have a selector lever on the driver's side floor transmission hump and may also have either two sealed automatic front axle locking hubs or two manual front axle hub selectors of lock and unlock or free.
 To engage the four-wheel-drive system the vehicle must be moving at a low speed.
 The speed at which 4x4 can be engaged depends on the vehicle.
 This is only for the four-wheel-drive high setting.
 To engage the four-wheel-drive low setting, the vehicle must be stopped and the transmission must be shifted to neutral, then the four-wheel-drive low can be selected.